DRx3D/glTF-Sample-Assets-OLD/2.0/GlassVaseFlowers/README.md

 ![screenshot](screenshot/screenshot_large.jpg)

-Screenshot from the [glTF Sample Viewer](https://github.khronos.org/glTF-Sample-Viewer-Release/) using the Dining Room environment and the ACES tone mapper with Exposure set to 2.
+Screenshot from the [glTF Sample Viewer](https://github.khronos.org/glTF-Sample-Viewer-Release/) using the Cannon Exterior environment and the ACES tone mapper.

 ## Description